What is an Informational Interview?

 Start with a message that introduces yourself and includes details about what you hope to get out of a meeting or phone call.
 This should include basic information about yourself, your availability to meet or talk (dates and times), and contact information.
 You can schedule an informational interview anytime, and semester breaks give you some extra flexibility to communicate.

 Thank you for accepting my connection request on LinkedIn and sharing your email with me.
 As you may have seen from my profile, I am studying _________ at Lehigh University and plan to graduate in May 20XX.
-My hope is to begin an internship/full-time position in the summer of 2018 and I would especially enjoy positions/departments such as _________ and _________.
+My hope is to begin an internship/full-time position in (add date) and I would especially enjoy positions/departments such as _________ and _________.
 As I am in the process of organizing my application materials and identifying open positions, I would love an opportunity to better understand the company culture and work you do at (add company name here).
-I have an extended winter break and would love to come meet with you to ask you questions about your organization and career as well as shadow you on a typical work day.
-If you are open to hosting me, I am available January 3-19 and would appreciate the opportunity to learn as much as I can about careers within ______________.
-In an effort to be confident in my career choices, I value your thoughts, advice and insight and would appreciate spending some time with you.
-I have also included my resume in case you would like to review it or share it with your co-workers.
+Do you have time in the next couple of weeks to schedule a phone call or zoom meeting with me so I could ask you questions about careers within ______________?
+In an effort to be confident in my internship/job search steps, I value your thoughts, advice and insight you can share.
+I have also included my resume in case you would like to review it or share it with anyone you know who might be hiring.

 Thank you for your time and I hope to hear from you soon.